-Through Him the heavens were established, the foundations of the earth fixed.
-From before the beginning, He was with the Father as His “Craftsman,” the artisan by which all things were made.
+Through Him, the heavens were established, the foundations of the earth fixed.
+From before the beginning, He was with the Father as His “Craftsman,” the artisan by Whom all things were made.
 And He took special delight, He tells us, in the crowning glory of God’s handiwork—the human race, the “sons of men.”

 In today’s Psalm, He comes down from heaven, is made a little lower than the angels, comes among us as “the Son of Man” (see Hebrews 2:6–10).

 All things are put under His feet so that He can restore to humanity the glory for which we were made from the beginning, the glory lost by sin.
 He tasted death that we might be raised to life in the Trinity, that His name might be made glorious over all the earth.